chrisbll971/udacity_deep_learning_course/README.md

 Course information can be found at https://www.udacity.com/course/deep-learning--ud730

+##AWS Instance Setup
 I also setup a Public AMI on Amazon AWS that I used for the tutorial.
-AMI Name: DeepMind DeepQ Atari 11_25
+* AMI Name: DeepMind DeepQ Atari 11_25
-Instance Type: g2.2xlarge
+* Instance Type: g2.2xlarge

-The AMI has GPU Configured TensorFlow, PyCharm, Website accessible Jupyter Notebook, CUDA Toolkit 8, OpenCV, and Python installed.
+* Software: GPU Configured TensorFlow, PyCharm, Website accessible Jupyter Notebook, CUDA Toolkit 8, OpenCV, Git, and Python

 Enter the following in Advanced Details -> User Data during Step 3 Configure Instance when launching an EC2 server.